• Skip to primary navigation

 1. Measure flour properly: Weigh flour for most accurate results.
 If not, measure with a measuring cup properly.
 Stir the flour with a spoon to fluff it up and spoon it gently into the cup.
 Scrape the excess off the top of the cup without packing it in.

-2. Beat eggs and sugar: Room temperature eggs and sugar should be whisked until thickened and lightened in colour.
+2. Crackly tops: Room temperature eggs and sugar should be whisked until thickened and lightened in color.
 This will take about 30-60 seconds by hand with a wire whisk.
 You don't need an electric mixer.
+This creates that crackly top.

 3. Don't overmix: Once the melted butter and chocolate are added to the whisked eggs, fold gently.
-You don't want to overwork the batter, especially once the flour is added.
+Overmixing will cause a dense, tough brownie.

 4. Don't overbake: The brownies are ready when the edges are set and the middle looks puffed and jiggly.
 If you insert a toothpick, the batter should stick to the tip of the toothpick in moist crumbs.
 The brownie will continue to cook as it cools and sets.